 - This is weird – but disconnect your AirPods from your iPad if they're connected.
 This little trick is how I get my AirPods to play the TV sound while I’m streaming to the TV.
 To do this in your iPad, go to settings, bluetooth, click the “i” next to your AirPods, and scroll down to the bottom to select disconnect.

-- Start airplaying your iPad to your TV (this isn’t absolutely necessary, but I like having a bigger screen).
+- Start your workout, then start airplaying your iPad to your TV (this isn’t absolutely necessary, but I like having a bigger screen, especially for things like bootcamp workouts where you're on and off the bike).
 You do this by swiping down from the top right of your iPad, clicking “screen mirroring,” and selecting your TV.

-- Go to the Reminders app and click through to your workout – start the workout.
-Click the icon on the right of the Peloton screen that looks like a heart rate to make sure both the IC4 and the heart rate monitor are connected to Peloton (sometimes they connect automatically, sometimes they don’t).
+- Click the icon on the right of the Peloton screen that looks like a heart rate to make sure both the IC4 and the heart rate monitor or Apple Watch are connected to Peloton (sometimes they connect automatically, sometimes they don’t).
+Very important – you have to connect the bike/heart rate monitor to the Peloton app before Mpaceline for them to work on both apps at once!
+Because you're using the Peloton app to run your apple watch in this setup, it won't work with Mpaceline.

 - (This part is only needed if you're streaming to a TV and want to send the audio to your AirPods.)
 Click the streaming icon right below the heart rate connection icon on the right hand side of the Peloton app.
 With your AirPods disconnected, select your AirPods in this drop-down.
 After doing this, your iPad should keep airplaying to the TV and the audio comes to your AirPods!
 It took me weeks to figure out this trick. 🙂

-- (Watch the movie above for a much better demonstration of this.)
-Now, swipe up a little from the bottom of your iPad to show your frequent apps.
-Use your finger to pull Kinetic up to the right side of your screen.
-Click Workout, select Free Ride at the top, skip the warmup, connect the bike if needed, and you’re set!
-You’ll now have metrics all throughout your ride and be able to see your Peloton video at the same time.
+- Now, swipe up a little from the bottom of your iPad to show your frequent apps.
+Use your finger to pull Mpaceline up to the right side of your screen.
+Click the second icon on the top of Mpaceline and you should see your workout already playing in Mpaceline if you've connected your Mpaceline account to your Peloton account.

-And you’re ready for your DIY Peloton ride!
+And you should be off and running on your DIY Peloton ride!
 I know that sounds like a lot, but it really does become second nature after awhile (and several of these things are totally optional…you can definitely still do a workout without doing them).
-Make sure you don’t forget to stop Blueheart and Kinetic once you’re done with your workout – they don’t stop automatically.

 What don't you get with an Schwinn IC4?